 Raves are mostly found in metropolitan areas and are being introduced to rural areas as well.
-They are all-night, high-energy dances, which have flashing laser lights and hard pounding techno-music.
+They are all-night, high-energy dances, which have flashing laser lights and hard-pounding techno music.
 These parties are often held in empty buildings, open fields, abandoned warehouses, and permanent dance clubs.
-Organizers advertise these parties as “alcohol free,” “drug free”and“safe.”
+Organizers advertise these parties as “alcohol-free,” “drug-free” and “safe.”
 However, because these events are usually overcrowded parties, a teenager can be exposed to a high crime and rampant drug-use environment.
-There are documentations, which prove that there are various overdoses during rave parties.
+There typically various overdoses during rave parties.

 Club drugs are usually distributed in rave parties.
 Drugs such as Ecstasy; date rape drugs like Rohypnol and GHB; Methamphetamine; Ketamine; and LSD are some of the drugs circulating at such parties.
 Some of these drugs are tasteless, odorless, and colorless thus these can be easily added to beverages without being detected.
 These acts are commonly done by people who want to sedate or intoxicate other people so that they can have sexual assaults.
 Rave parties often sell sports drinks and bottled water at high prices to manage dehydration and hyperthermia.
 Neon glow sticks, chemical lights, surgical masks, menthol nasal inhalers, and involuntary teeth clenching are often prevented by pacifiers, which enhance the party experience as well as increase sensory perception.

-Ecstasy, Lover’s Speed, Clarity, Adam, XTC, X, and E are Methylenedioxymethamphetamines which cause hallucinations when taken orally in capsule or tablet form.
-The effects last for at least three hours and enables teenagers to dance for a long time.
-These drugs causes rise in body temperature, kidney or heart failure, hypertension, as well as dehydration, which can cause sudden death.
+Ecstasy, Lover’s Speed, Clarity, Adam, XTC, X, and E are Methylenedioxymethamphetamines that cause hallucinations when taken orally in capsule or tablet form.
+The effects last for at least three hours and enable teenagers to dance for a long time.
+These drugs cause a rise in body temperature, kidney or heart failure, hypertension, as well as dehydration, which can cause sudden death.
 Loss of memory, paranoia, anxiety, sleep problems, depression, and confusion are also common long-term effects.

 GHB or Gamm-hydroxybutyrate is known by street names Georgia Home Boy, Liquid Ecstasy, G, and Grievous Bodily Harm.
 They attack the central nervous system and are ingested in capsule, tablet, powder, and liquid form.
 Common effects can last for four hours and cause heart rates and breathing to slow down at dangerous levels.
 GHB also causes euphoric and sedative effects, which commence at least 10 minutes after ingestion.
 When used in conjunction with alcohol, it can cause more harm.
 An overdose can cause death instantly.